-- (1) The PP must set in motion the tender process and compile the tender dossier in accordance with the Public Procurement Regulations (L.N.
-296/2010) and in accordance with the requirements set out in Department of Contracts Circulars, in particular 18/2008 and 9/2009. - (2) The PP is requested to download a fresh, blank copy of the templates from the DoC website every time before starting to compile a new tender.
-The DoC templates are subject to updates on a regular basis so as to keep in line with any changes to legislation and thresholds and may change between one tendering process and another.
-PPs are advised to liaise with DoC on this matter PRIOR to initiating the tender drafting process. - (3) The PP shall compile the relevant forms for publication on the EU Official Journal if the tender value exceeds the EU thresholds (see next point).
-The forms may be downloaded from http://contracts.gov.mt/templates or http://contracts.gov.mt/templates or http://contracts.gov.mt/templates or http://contracts.gov.mt/templates or http://simap.europa.eu/index_en.html.
-The PP must forward the tender dossier and the publication forms (if applicable), in soft copy and ideally one hard copy (for filing purposes) to the EU Unit within the Department of Contracts, for vetting. - (4) Works tenders exceeding €5,000,000 (excluding VAT) shall be published on the Official Journal of the European Union by means of a contract notice which must be compiled by the PP. The same applies to services and supplies tenders exceeding €130,000 (excluding VAT)10. - (5) The PP submits the Commitment Form which can be found at Annex 1 of this MoP.
+- (1) The PP must set in motion the tender process and compile the e-tender dossier in accordance with the Public Procurement Regulations (L.N.
+352/2016) and in accordance with the requirements set out in Department of Contracts Circulars, in particular 13/2015 and 19/2016. - (2) The PP shall compile the relevant forms for publication on the EU Official Journal if the tender value exceeds the EU thresholds (see next point).
+The forms may be downloaded from http://simap.ted.europa.eu/web/simap/standard-forms-for-public-procurement.
+The PP must forward the publication forms (if applicable), in soft copy and ideally one hard copy (for filing purposes) to the EU Unit within the Department of Contracts, for vetting. - (3) Works tenders whose value meets or exceeds €5,548,000 (excluding VAT) shall be published on the Official Journal of the European Union by means of a contract notice which must be compiled by the PP. The same applies to services and supplies tenders whose value meets or exceeds €144,000 (excluding VAT). - (4) The PP submits the Commitment Form which can be found at Annex 1 of this MoP.
 It is important to note that the Commitment Form must be submitted immediately as the tender cannot be launched if the Commitment Form is not submitted to DoC.
-The PP submits the original Commitment Form to the DoC, retains a copy for itself, and submits a copy to the Programme Operator, a copy to the Assistant Director (Capital Expenditure) MFIN and a copy to the Accounting Office and Director (Programme Implementation) of the respective line ministry.
-This procedure is not applicable to PPs falling under Schedule 3 of the Public Procurement Regulations. - (6) The EU Unit within the DoC vets the dossier and advises the PP on any amendments, if necessary.
-The PP will incorporate these amendments and re-submit the tender to DoC for further vetting as early as possible. - (7) Once the tender vetting is completed by DoC and approval on the final text is granted, the DoC sends the final version of the tender via email or soft copy to the PP for audit trail purposes. - (8) The EU Unit will take the necessary steps to forward the publication forms to the Official Journal (where applicable) and also to publish the tender on the Government Gazette.
-The PP is responsible for following up matters with the DoC in this regard to ensure timely publication.
-Any PPs wishing to give further publicity to tenders on other media must allow for publication by the DoC prior to publishing such adverts.
-Costs relating to these adverts are borne by the PP.
+The PP submits the original Commitment Form to the DoC, retains a copy for itself, and submits a copy to the NFP, a copy to the Assistant Director (Capital Expenditure) MFIN and a copy to the Accounting Office and Director (Policy Development and Programme Implementation) of the respective line ministry.
+It is pertinent to note that before a tender is published, the PP will also need to submit an original copy of the Tender Originator's Form, the Green Public Procurement approval and priced budget estimates.
+The Civil Works Form and PA permits for works tenders as per Contracts Circular No. 18/2008 are to be submitted, if applicable.

-$^{^{10}}$ L.N.
-296/2010, Schedule 9.
+&lt;sup>9 L.N.
+352/2016, Schedule 5.
 Some exceptions apply.
 These are subject to revision from time to time.
 It is advisable to consult the DoC as to any changes to these thresholds.